 We solve the problem of collusion in massive online tournaments (of formal scientific communities) which, surprisingly, has a simple yet rather counterintuitive solution.
-The solution requires that we collect the participants' side-choices of whether they want to be proponent or opponent of a given claim, leading to the concept of a forced player or a devil's advocate.
-In the presence of side-choice and forced players, we have succeeded in finding a broad class of collusion-resistant and incentive-compatible mechanisms for tournaments.
+The solution requires that we collect the participants' side-choices of whether they want to be proponent or opponent of a given claim.
+In the presence of side-choice, we have succeeded in comprehensively analyzing the design space for a broad class of incentive-compatible mechanisms for side-choosing games and their tournaments.
 We model the ranking of participants using three axioms NNEW (Non-Negative Effect for Winning), NPEL (Non-Positive Effect for Losing) and the crucial axiom called collusion-resistance (CR).
 We prove that any ranking function satisfying the three axioms must be based on a special kind of loss, called a fault.
-Those faults provide an elegant implementation of CR.
-We are used to building meritocracy based on winning.
-But in the world of side-choosing games, surprisingly, the standard approach does not work in general for any tournament.
-There is a simple alternative and we have two theorems to prove it: The Representation Theorem and the Meritocracy Theorem.
-Version 2/9/2015.
+We are used to building meritocracy based on winning, but in the world of side-choosing games, surprisingly, the standard approach does not work in general for any tournament but there is a simple alternative and we have two theorems to prove it: The Representation Theorem and the Meritocracy Theorem.
+Version 2/5/2015.